KBitLogic/Chiaroscuro/README.md

 ﻿# ⚫ *Chiaroscuro* ⚪

-*The interplay of light and shadow to emphasize volume and illustrate emotion*.
+*The use of light and shadow to emphasize volume and illustrate emotion*.

 ---